RomanMykhailyshyn/RomanMykhailyshyn.github.io/_portfolio/portfolio-2.md

 ## Publications

 * R. Mykhailyshyn, A. Majewicz Fey, Low-Contact Grasping of Soft Tissue with Complex Geometry using a Novel Vortex Gripper.
 IEEE IROS 2023 Workshop.
-Submitted.